 - Probate properties

-- Company Purchases
+- Company purchases

-- Stock with short leases (a short lease is anything under 80 years)
+- Short leases (anything under 80 years)

 Why invest in ground rents?